 In response, Mother Emanuel church members and leaders, City of Charleston representatives, and professionals from local archival repositories and historic institutions formed a Memorabilia Sub-Committee to organize efforts to maintain the items left in front of the church each day, as well as memorabilia sent by mail.
 This committee quickly coordinated a schedule of volunteers to move sensitive items indoors so they would not be damaged by the heavy rain and heat of a Charleston summer.
 For this reason, the memorabilia left outside of the Emanuel AME Church changed each day as visitors left new items and volunteers moved items into storage.
 The following images reveal how the memorabilia items changed over time, and show just a few of the thousands of visitors who came to pay their respects at the church after the shooting.
 Many of the items left at Mother Emanuel are currently in climate-controlled storage provided by the City of Charleston, with processing assistance provided by CALM (Charleston Archives, Libraries, and Museum Council), while church leaders determine next steps for organizing and making these materials accessible.

-A mother comforts her young daughter outside the Emanuel AME Church two days after the shooting, photograph by Joe Raedle / Getty Images, June 19, 2015, Charleston, South Carolina.
+A mother comforts her young daughter outside the Emanuel AME Church two days after the shooting, Charleston, South Carolina, June 19, 2015, courtesy of Joe Raedle / Getty Images.

-Members of Mother Emanuel and many others gathered at the Emanuel AME Church for their first Sunday service since the shooting, photograph by Paul Zoeller-Pool / Getty Images, June 21, 2015, Charleston, South Carolina.
+Members of Mother Emanuel and many others gathered at the Emanuel AME Church for their first Sunday service since the shooting, Charleston, South Carolina, June 21, 2015, courtesy of Paul Zoeller-Pool / Getty Images.